MKT7010- Marketing Management

-The main attributes of the bicycles manufactured by the ROMPTO have been most portable, neatest and the folding quality of a bicycle.
-The bicycle can also be assembled in just 30 seconds: all the attributes providing convenience and ultimate satisfaction to the consumers.
+The main attributes of the bicycles manufactured by the ROMPTO have been the most portable, neatest, and folding quality of a bicycle.
+The bicycle can also be assembled in just 30 seconds: all the attributes provide convenience and ultimate satisfaction to the consumers.

 The ROMPTO bike manufacturers have positioned themselves in the market by providing the bicycle which no other existing brand manufacturers.
-The most famous have been the folding bicycles and these bikes are even light in weight and easy to carry.
+The most famous has been the folding bicycles and these bikes are even lighter in weight and easy to carry.
 With this strategy, the company has positioned itself in the domestic and international markets.

 The ROMPTO manufacturers have positioned their bikes in the market by choosing the Netherland as the highly penetrated market.
 Amongst all the regions in the world, the Netherland is the country where most people use bikes for travelling from one place to another.

-The ROMTO bike manufacturers are required to do a market research in order to have an insight into the various dimensions of the market both domestic and international.
+The ROMTO bike manufacturers are required to do market research to gain insight into the various dimensions of the market, both domestic and international.
 The strategies should be chosen …(content removed – please contact us to access full version)

-Price skimming strategy refers to the entering into market by putting a high price of the product first and slowly and gradually skimming it down to gain maximum profits from the sales.
-This is done for making the product available in the market and by that also gain brand awareness in the market (Ingenbleek & Van der Lans, 2013:27).
-The ROMPTO folded bikes entered in the market with relatively higher price than the other brands.
-The range of the folded bikes started from the 825 euro and came at the high end of the market.
+Price skimming strategy refers to the entering market by putting a high price of the product first and slowly and gradually skimming it down to gain maximum profits from the sales.
+This is done to make the product available in the market and gain brand awareness in the market (Ingenbleek & Van der Lans, 2013:27).
+The ROMPTO folded bikes entered the market with a relatively higher price than the other brands.
+The range of the folded bikes started from 825 euro and came at the high end of the market.

-Cost-oriented approach refers to the cost of production of the products.
+The cost-oriented approach refers to the cost of production of the products.
 The organizations reduce the cost of production in order to lower the prices.
-In this way the companies do not usually have loss as the mark up is added with the cost of production to generate variable and fixed cost.
+In this way, the companies do not usually have losses as the markup is added to the production cost to generate variable and fixed costs.

-The demand approach is defined as a pricing of product on the basis of the demands of the customers in the market.
+The demand approach is defined as the pricing of products on the basis of the demands of the customers in the market.
 This approach analyses the number of customers who are willing to pay for the product.
 The high price is charged if the demand …(content removed – please contact us to access full version)

-The channels of distribution are referred to the chain of business through which the company reach to the potential customers.
-It includes the wholesalers, distributors, retailers and the online selling brands.
+The channels of distribution are referred to the chain of business through which the company reaches potential customers.
+It includes wholesalers, distributors, retailers, and online selling brands.

-Direct selling is defined as a channel which reaches directly to the customers.
+Direct selling is defined as a channel that reaches directly to the customers.
 In this sense, the consumers buy products directly from the manufacturers.
-In direct selling the manufacturing companies do a market research in order to select the customers who are willing to make direct purchases.
-ROMPTO sells its folded bikes in the various stores around the world.
-The independent bicycle shops are located in different cities of the world and selling a large number of cycles to the strong customer base.
+In direct selling, the manufacturing companies do market research in order to select the customers who are willing to make direct purchases.
+ROMPTO sells its folded bikes in various stores around the world.
+The independent bicycle shops are located in different cities of the world and sell a large number of cycles to a strong customer base.

-Wholesaling is a channel in which the retailers and wholesalers reach to the potential customers in order to sell the products.
+Wholesaling is a channel in which the retailers and wholesalers reach potential customers in order to sell the products.
 The companies choose this channel of distribution if the customers are dispersed in different locations.
-For this matter the companies offer low prices and high quality of products in the market.
+For this matter, the companies offer low prices and high-quality products in the market.

 Mail order is the cheapest distribution channel.
-It is considered as a convenient way of reaching to the customers Gammoh, Koh & Okoroafo 2011).
-This can be done by putting different ads on different location and target the audience according to the demographics which identifies consumer’s preferences in the market.
+It is considered a convenient way of reaching the customers Gammoh, Koh & Okoroafo 2011).
+This can be done by putting different ads on different locations and targeting the audience according to demographics, which identifies consumers’ preferences.